Seven Signs Your Being Scammed

 - Can you send me your price sheet to view?

 - Do you accept U.S credit card visa or master card?

 - Will you accept pickup by private shipper?

 Mr. Jerry Smith

 Working in International business its expected grammar and spelling will not be perfect, so that aside this email looks legit.
-He’s asking the right questions about product availability, payment terms, and shipping instructions.
+He’s asking the right questions; product availability, payment terms, and shipping instructions.
 If you were to ‘play along’ with Mr. Smith you’d quickly realize he’s scamming you.

 Here are seven signs to prevent you from being scammed:

-Its important to always do your due diligence on your customers.
-Know their markets and end users, run credit reports and ask for references.
+Its important to always do 'due diligence' with your customers.
+Know thei markets, end users, run credit reports and ask for references.
 Be sure to have proper wording on your contracts and all export shipping documents.
 Don’t be the next victim.